Icinga/icinga2/doc/06-distributed-monitoring.md

 Since there are now two nodes in the same zone, we must consider the [high-availability features](06-distributed-monitoring.md#distributed-monitoring-high-availability-features).

-* Checks and notifiations are balanced between the two master nodes.
+* Checks and notifications are balanced between the two master nodes.
 That's fine, but it requires check plugins and notification scripts to exist on both nodes.
 * The IDO feature will only be active on one node by default.
 Since all events are replicated between both nodes, it is easier to just have one central database.

 One possibility is to use a dedicated MySQL cluster VIP (external application cluster)